 Top Attractions in Ghent are marked with blue pins, Restaurants & Pubs with orange pins.

-Hope you enjoyed my Ghent City Guide and you’ll share it with your friends on Facebook.
+Hope you enjoyed my Gent City Guide and you’ll share it with your friends on Facebook.
 Thank you.